Racecourse Road, Brisbane: Geography

 Racecourse Road extends for 900 m from Kingsford Smith Drive in Hamilton in the south to Eagle Farm Racecourse in Ascot in the north.
 At its southern end, it connects to Portside Wharf and the Hamilton Harbour precinct, at its northern end to the Doomben Racecourse.
 The road is well known for the poinciana trees lining the footpaths along its full length.

 Transport

 Racecourse Road was serviced by a Brisbane tram line from 1899 until 1969 when all Brisbane tram services were abandoned.
-It is now serviced by four stops of Brisbana bus lines 300 and 305, as well as lines 301, 302 and 303.
-TransLink's CityCat terminal is located the road's southern end at Bretts Wharf.
+It is now serviced by four stops of Brisbane bus lines 300 and 305, as well as lines 301, 302 and 303.
+Translink's CityCat terminal is located the road's southern end at Bretts Wharf.
 Access to the City network train services is provided since 1882 by the Eagle Farm railway station.
 The first taxi company in Brisbane, the Ascot Taxi Service, was founded by Edmund Beckham and Edward Videan in 1919 and it operated from the Ascot Garage on Racecourse Road.